epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 	How do we make a sequence command, called line by line, in such order ?

-Here comes <code>do</code> notation as the rescue.
+Here comes Monad in rescue.
-<code>do</code> itself is just a notation,
-while Monads take all the horseworks.
-Of course this conclusion is oversimplistic.
-Monad is an abstraction, more than just for sequencing purpose.
-But for now this understanding is enough.
-So beginner do not need to worry too much about Monad.

-	Do notation allows you to write monadic computations using a pseudo-imperative.

-Here is how Monad works in binding pattern:
+And here is how Monad works in binding pattern:
 Monad solve sequencing issue in functional programming, by treat each sequence command as function, and wrapped each input and output returned from the function,